Samsung Galaxy S25: Software

-The Galaxy S25 phones were launched with Android 15 and One UI 7, except for the S25 FE, which launched with Android 16 and One UI 8.0.
-They are eligible to receive 7 years of OS and security updates (with support ending in 2032).
+The Galaxy S25, S25+, S25 Ultra, and S25 Edge were the first to be released with Android 15 and One UI 7.
+In contrast, the S25 FE was released subsequently with Android 16 and One UI 8.
+Like its predecessor, Samsung has promised 7 years of OS and security updates to the S25 series of phones (support ending within 2032).

 The devices are additionally shipped with Galaxy AI, Samsung's suite of artificial intelligence features.
 As a relatively new technology, it has received updated capabilities in the S25 series.